-Deduplication is a process SpiderOak ONE uses to save our users space and, therefore, money.
-If you're saving multiple copies of the same file, only the original copy of the file will take up the full amount of space; all of the other copies will be a lot smaller because ONE only saves the data that differs from your original file.
+Deduplication is a process SpiderOak One and Groups uses to save our users space and, therefore, money.
+If you're saving multiple copies of the same file, only the original copy of the file will take up the full amount of space; all of the other copies will be a lot smaller because the application only saves the data that differs from your original file.

 If you're trying to upload files that will deduplicate but you are being warned that you will exceed your space limit, open the Preferences window.
 Under the General tab, check the box which says "Disable disk space calculations during backup selection" and press Save.
 This will suppress the warning.
 You can now select your data for upload and it will deduplicate before being sent to our servers.
 Once you have resolved the immediate problem and deduplicated those files, you will want to clear the "disable disk space calculations" checkbox.